Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - North Cascades National Park

-For the Ultimate Washington Road Trip, start in Seattle.
-Take some time to explore the city, and depending on how long you have, spend a day or two there.
 From there, head to Olympic National Park.
-The Olympic National Park is full of natural wonders for you to explore and admire, and you’ll love adding this stop to your West Coast road trip itinerary.
+This park is full of natural wonders to explore and admire.
+You’ll love adding this stop to your West Coast road trip itinerary!

 Highlights